STATE BOARD OF EDUCATION APPLICATION 2026

 Educational system health, accountability, and recognition

-Within each of those areas, the Board has identified key questions and initiatives in our Draft 2024-2028 Strategic Plan that we will focus on over the next four years.
+Within each of those areas, the Board has identified key questions and initiatives in our Strategic Plan that we will focus on over the next four years.
 These efforts are aimed at bringing about necessary improvements in our education system.

 We recommend you read and watch the materials prior to applying.